Mecha-Weasel/spittoon/README.md

 This work-around is not a reflection or judgement of the author, it is just dealing with the reality that FoF players currently face.
 Should the developer come back to actively maintaining FoF, this work-around will obviously become irrelevant, as he can just update the HSB with similar content through the original URL, and push-out an FoF update through Steam that will roll-back / over-write this customization entirely.
 Which, of course, would negate the NEED for this work-around (assuming he stays engaged with the game).

+Again, the goal here is not to "usurp control" of the game from the developer.
+It is just to "work-around" his (prolonged) absense.

 Installation:
 ------------